A jaundiced guide to the capital

-Once or twice a year, I can’t remember for certain, Chicago's Reader would devote an issue to stories about the dimly perceived world beyond the last stops on the el lines.
+Once or twice a year—I can’t remember for certain—Chicago's Reader would devote an issue to stories about the dimly perceived world beyond the last stops on the el lines.
 Springfield, my home town, was one of the dimmer spots on that globe, and I tried to explain it for anyone who found herself there.
 I doubt the Visitors and Convention Bureau folks approved of it.

 The piece is no longer much use as guide to the city.
 A great many of the businesses mentioned no longer operate, for example.
 Looking at it now, I wonder whether it should even be here.
 But it is here, and the gags are still good.

 Springfield's claims to fame—and to the pocketbooks of other Illinoisans—derive from its selection in 1837 as the state capital.
-The statehouse complex downtown at Second and Capitol is dominated by the capitol itself, a magnificent 1860s pile newly revealed in its original splendor by an expensive refurbishment; it's been decades since the General Assembly has lived up to its setting.
+The downtown statehouse complex at Second and Capitol is dominated by the capitol itself, a magnificent 1860s pile newly revealed in its original splendor by an expensive refurbishment that reminds us that it's been decades since the General Assembly has lived up to its setting.
 The statues and memorials would make the grounds an Illinois theme park if more Illinoisans knew history well enough to get the jokes.
 (The bronze likeness of never-indicted U.S. Senator Everett McKinley Dirksen holding an oilcan is choice.)
 Visit when the General Assembly is in session (until mid-July, resuming in the fall) and see why legislature watchers dismiss Chicago's City Council as a lemonade stand run by juvenile delinquents.
 There's a visitor center with parking on College Street and info about tours.

 Among other nearby state buildings, the Illinois State Museum, at Spring and Edwards, is preeminent, a giant attic crammed with the state's accumulated knickknacks; the tornado tree and paperweights are popular, but alas the bugs ate the giraffe.